 The rapid growth of the oil production industry creates more high-paying jobs and improves personal incomes in many states.
 Fracking stats show there are 9.8 million jobs that the shale energy sector supports.

-The expansive development of the U.S. natural gas reserves will also help boost employment in the manufacturing industry by generating more than one million additional jobs by 2025.
+Additionally, the expansive development of the U.S. natural gas reserves will help boost employment in the manufacturing industry by generating more than one million additional jobs by 2025.

 6. Fracking will be a $68 billion market by 2024.

 Natural gas extraction will be the most significant reason fracking expands to many parts of the world.
-Given its wide applications across industries, natural gas is expected to witness considerable growth in the future.
+Given its wide applications across industries, natural gas is not far from witnessing considerable growth in the future.

 7. Drilling rigs for natural gas reached a record low of 68 in 2020.